dieterich-lab/rp-bp/docs/usage-instructions.md

 [Parallel processing options](#parallel-processing-options) can be given to this script.

+**Using replicates**

+The Rp-Bp pipeline handles replicates by adding the (smoothed) ORF profiles.
+The Bayes factors and predictions are then calculated based on the combined profiles.
+The `--merge-replicates` flag indicates that the replicates should be merged.
+By default, if the `--merge-replicates` flag is given, then predictions will not be made for the individual datasets.
+The `--run-replicates` flag can be given to override this and make predictions for both the merged replicates as well as the individual datasets.

 ### Configuration file keys

 The following keys are read from the configuration file.
 Their semantics is exactly as described below.
 (This text is in both places for convenience.)